-Fig 1: Step by step procedure for in vitro regeneration of Guava nodal segments
+Fig 1: Step-by-step procedure for in vitro regeneration of Guava nodal segments

 MS media (Murashige and Skoog, 1962) was used as the basal medium.
-Sucrose was used at a concentration of 30 gL-1 which was added just before the medium reaches the final volume.
-Agar at a concentration of 6.0 gL-1 was included in the medium while boiling after pH adjustment to 5.7 and before subjecting it to autoclaving.
+Sucrose was used at a concentration of 30 gL⁻¹, which was added just before the medium reaches the final volume.
+Agar at a concentration of 6.0 gL⁻¹ was included in the medium while boiling after pH adjustment to 5.7 and before subjecting it to autoclaving.
 Explants were inoculated into the nutrient medium in an aseptic manner inside a laminar airflow cabinet.
 The growth room's temperature was maintained at 24 ± 20 C. Lighting conditions were maintained with white fluorescent tubes, ensuring a light intensity of 2000 lux during an 8-hour light period, followed by a 16-hour dark period.